 - Focus groups: to offer a more interactive look at projects/ideas/documents.

-Researchers are welcome to contact Treena Becker if they would like to involve the PPI panel in their work and have questions about the process.
+Researchers are welcome to contact the PPI team if they would like to involve the PPI panel in their work and have questions about the process.
 If researchers would like to discuss their projects in order to develop a PPI plan, contact Dr Amanda Stranks for advice or to request access to the panel.

 Cambridgeshire and Peterborough NHS Foundation Trust